siobhan-saoirse/BrutalBosses/README.md

 # Outdated

-I'll be updating this soon, Note: This won't be released in Alliedmodders
+I'll be updating this soon, Note: This might be released in Alliedmodders